ThanhDatVu111/0-KM/SPOTIFY_SETUP.md

    ```

 3. In the app, try to connect Spotify:
-   - The app will first try backend OAuth
+   - The app will use the same OAuth pattern as Google
-   - If that fails, it will fall back to Supabase OAuth
    - Use the DEBUG button to check the connection status

 ## Troubleshooting

-### Backend OAuth Issues
+### OAuth Issues

-**Error: "Backend OAuth not configured"**

-- Check that `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REDIRECT_URI` are set in backend `.env`
-- Restart the backend server after adding environment variables

 **Error: "Failed to get authorization code"**

-- Check that the redirect URI in Spotify Developer Dashboard matches `0km-app://`
+- Check that the redirect URI in Spotify Developer Dashboard matches the one from `get-redirect-uri.js`
 - Ensure the Spotify app is properly configured

-### Supabase OAuth Issues

-**Error: "No OAuth URL received from Supabase"**

-- Check that Spotify provider is enabled in Supabase
-- Verify the Client ID and Client Secret in Supabase settings
-- Ensure the redirect URL is set correctly
+- Make sure you're using the development redirect URI for testing

-### General Issues

 **Web browser doesn't open**